 If you’re looking for natural wonders, Obergoms got something for you.
 You can find the Rhone Glacier, the birthplace of the Rhone river at the northeastern portion of Obergoms, up to the mountains.
 It has an Ice Cave which you can enter and explore!

-By knowing these, I think we now know the reason why we should visit Obergoms.
+By knowing these, I think we now know why we should visit Obergoms.

-I found many things to do in Obergoms.
+I found several things to do in Obergoms.
 Here are the unique activities that I found (aside from hiking and skiing):

 - Burli-Schiirli.
 Enter a charming rustic food shop that sells local delicacies of Obergoms.
 They also sell homemade bread and typical farm cuisine.

 - Furka Pass.
-Come and see one of the most scenic passes in Switzerland and the third-highest pass in the country.
+Come and see one of Switzerland’s most scenic passes and the country’s third-highest pass.
 It is where we can see the iconic and most photographed hotel, Belverede Hotel.

 - Steam Railway via Furka.
-Join the daily trip of an early 20th-century nostalgic train, starting from Realp to the Furka crest tunnel to Gletsch in the Upper Goms.
+Join the daily trip of an early 20th-century nostalgic train from Realp to the Furka crest tunnel to Gletsch in the Upper Goms.

 Saas-Fee, a village in the Swiss Alps with ~2000 people, is the one that we call “Die Perle der Alpen” (The Pearl of the Alps) because of its location surrounded by 4000-meter mountains in the Alps.